Best Practices for Watering Trees.

 The frequency of watering trees is very important.
 It is important to remember that your trees are not anything like your lawn when it comes to water.
 Trees prefer, and do best, with large amounts of water that deeply saturates the entire soil profile up to it being soggy (its called field capacity).
 Then long periods until the next watering.
 Versus grass, that prefers and performs best with relative small amounts of water but done frequently (daily or so).

-Watering trees with lawn irrigation designed for green grass can be troublesome and tough on trees.
+Watering trees with traditional lawn irrigation settings designed for green grass can be troublesome and tough on trees.
 First, it promotes shallow tree roots that have to compete more with the turf.
 It also lends the trees more susceptible to drought due to the shallow roots if the irrigation stops.
 Lastly, the amount of water reaching the tree roots varies greatly throughout the season.
 Often too much water in the spring and fall when the grass uses less in cooler weather.
 And then too little in the summer when grass uses a lot but the amount of watering stays the same.

 If you don’t have lawn irrigation, an area of mulch under the drip-line is still recommended with separate watering from your lawn.